Nomafrench Mbombo

-Nomafrench Mbombo (born 6 September 1966) is a South African academic and politician who has been the Western Cape Provincial Minister of Health since 2015 and a Member of the Western Cape Provincial Parliament since 2014.
-She previously served as the Western Cape Provincial Minister of Cultural Affairs and Sport from 2014 to 2015.
+Nomafrench Mbombo (born 6 September 1966) is a South African academic and politician who has been a Member of the Western Cape Provincial Parliament since 2014, representing the Democratic Alliance.
+She previously served as the Western Cape Provincial Minister of Cultural Affairs and Sport from 2014 to 2015 and as the Western Cape Provincial Minister of Health from 2015 until 2024.
 Mbombo was the Federal Leader of the Democratic Alliance Women's Network from 2018 to 2021.

 Early life and education

 Mbombo was born on 6 September 1966.
 She spent her childhood in Mdantsane, East London in the former Cape Province.

 She earned a PhD in the fields of Gender and Human Rights from the University of the Western Cape.
 Mbombo achieved her Masters in Maternal and Child Health from the University of KwaZulu-Natal, and her Bachelors in Nursing Science from the University of Fort Hare.
 She was then employed in the Eastern Cape and KwaZulu-Natal provincial and local government health departments.

 Before being involved in politics, she worked as an associate professor at the Faculty of Community and Health Sciences Department of the University of the Western Cape.

 She has also served as a member of various organisations, such as the National Committee of Confidential Enquiries on Maternal Death, NEPAD, and the UN Office of Human Rights: Women & Gender Directorate.

+As of 2024, Mbombo was bestowed the title of Honorary Professor through the School of Nursing at the University of the Western Cape, which further highlights her legacy in the healthcare sector.